digitalpulp/ballast/README.md

 this README._

 ### Edit `setup/config.yml`
 There are some project specific values that should be set in this file.
+The default location for custom themes is `docroot/themes/custom`.
+This can be altered by adding a `site_theme_path` key to this file and setting it to the relative path from the project root to parent directory for custom themes.

 ### Edit `composer.json`
 There is also a project specific value to set here, which is the path to